jlmelville/mize/scripts/README.md

   documented variable-dimension rules for Extended Rosenbrock, Variably Dimensioned, and Chebyquad; it does not infer applicability merely because a stored `xmin` has the requested length.

+Each adapted case is validated once at its resolved starting parameters.
+`fg$fn`, `fg$gr`, and `fg$hs` must be functions; the starting parameters must be a non-empty numeric vector; and the callbacks must return a finite scalar objective, an equally sized numeric gradient vector, and a finite numeric Hessian of the corresponding square dimensions.
+The Hessian must also be approximately symmetric using a scale-aware relative tolerance of `sqrt(.Machine$double.eps)`.
+The optional combined `fg$fg` callback is not required by the adapter.

+This is a developer-boundary usability check, not a claim that the Hessian is the derivative of the gradient or that it supplies a useful Newton direction.
+Those numerical-integrity and direction checks remain separate benchmark probes.

 ### Dependencies